Custom Search

 "They are very simple to prepare, needs mejillones, onion, sharp mature tomato, guindilla, choricero pepper, oil, salt and sugar."

 The particular tigres you had might also have been "tigres rabiosos" (Rabid Tigers).
-This also is mussels in a hot tomato sauce.
+This also is mussels with a spicy hot tomato sauce.
 There is a photo of these and a recipe here:

 Mussels in spicy sauce or Angry Tigers

-KIt, your biggest problem will be to find, in the USA, mussels like these.
+Kit, your biggest problem will be to find, in the USA, large mussels like these.
 These mussels are huge compared to the ones I have seen in restaurants or for sale.
 It might be difficult to find the right peppers, as well.
+Also, see the recipes on these sites:

 Phaed